Visual Guide: How to Use a Dry Herb Vape Pen

 You can even grind directly into your vape pen chamber or into a Pebble (if you want to save some for your next session).
-We also recommend having a poker style tool on hand for clearing your chamber of sticky Already-Been-Vaped (ABV) flowers.
+I also recommend having a poker style tool on hand for clearing your chamber of sticky Already-Been-Vaped (ABV) flowers.
 It just so happens that all of these items fit perfectly in the Safety Case with extra room for your vaporizer pen.

 Select the Right Strain

-While were on the subject of preparing your cannabis, don’t forget to select the correct starting material!
+While I'm on the subject of preparing your cannabis, don’t forget to select the correct starting material!
 The type of cannabis you use (i.e. indica or sativa) will directly impact how you feel after you vape.
 If you need help choosing, use our strain selection guide.
 As always, quality matters!

 Pro Tip: It may be counterintuitive, but herb vaporizers perform better when the cannabis is fully dry!
 Residual moisture in your buds results in unnecessary throat irritation and produces a less thick vapor.

 First, remove the cap/cover to the chamber.
 Then, use your fingers to gently load the finely ground cannabis into the chamber.
 It’s important not to overfill the chamber or pack it too tight – remember, air still has to pass through there!
 A medium pack is usually best, but this is where the conduction vs. convection heating method matters.
 Conduction vaporizers like the Pax 2 and 3 can handle (and actually benefit from) a tighter pack, while convection vaporizers like the Grasshopper benefit from a looser pack.
 You can experiment with different density packs to see which perform best with your pen.
 You can use your fingers or damper style tool to pack down the ground cannabis.
 Once packed, replace the lid/cover and close the chamber.